A timeline of 19th-century America

 “

-The Noble Negro,” by Hannah More (
+The Noble Negro,” Hannah More (

 Youth’s Magazine [Cincinnati, Ohio]; September)